 Central African Republic: Latest MSF Updates

-- CAR: Ongoing Violence Means Ongoing Health Needs in Bambari Area
+- Ongoing Violence Means Ongoing Health Needs in Bambari Area

 MSF has been working in CAR since 1997.
 Since December 2013, in response to the crisis, MSF has doubled its medical assistance in CAR and is running additional projects for Central African refugees in neighboring countries.